-Jonathan is a Partner at Watkins & Gunn, Head of Clinical Negligence and responsible for Client Care.
+Jonathan is a Director at Watkins & Gunn, Head of Clinical Negligence and responsible for Client Care.
 He is a highly regarded personal injury and clinical negligence lawyer and, currently, our Head of Criminal Law.
 Jonathan oversees the criminal department and as a lawyer, deals with complex personal injury and clinical negligence matters for our clients across Wales and England.
 His based at our Newport office.

 He is a solicitor, with a wealth of experience, qualifying in 1991 after training at Watkins and Gunn.